-David Schreff is the Chief Operating Officer of Sportech PLC, one of the world's leading operators and suppliers of pools and tote gaming.
+David Schreff is the President, Bedare Sports & Entertainment which specializes in Digital Media Rights Management, M&A deals, Sponsorship and Licensing.
 He has been President/COO/CEO of four different intellectual property organizations, an inventor, patent holder, intellectual property rights content developer, an expert in monetizing new technologies across platforms, and a seasoned expert in driving strategic alliances, licensing and merchandising and media initiatives across entertainment, sports, media and consumer products organizations.

 Having served as an executive at global organizations including Walt Disney, Marvel Entertainment and the National Basketball Association (NBA), he's directed and grown revenues and EBITDA for virtually every facet of entertainment programming, content development, global and venue strategic alliances, gated event management, and licensing and merchandising programs worldwide.